audreyality/audreyality/README.md

 At work, I'm [adding features](https://github.com/bitwarden/server/pull/5857) to Bitwarden Send!

-In my spare time, I'm writing an agent framework because it seems easier than writing a blog by hand.
+In my spare time, I'm vibe coding an agent framework because it seems less intimidating than writing a blog by hand.
+I'm two failures in!

+* The first time I let Claude go wild, and it produced gorgeous nothing.
+* The second time it got crushed by a lack of instructions and workflow.
+* This time I'm coming with instructions, fine-grained context and tool management, domain knowledge, and workflows!